- May 11, 2018

 Who Needs a Crown?

-Dental crowns can help many people with many problems.
+There are so many reasons to get a dental crown, as they help many people with many problems.
 Getting one also can prevent a small problem from getting worse.

 Let’s say you have a cavity that you either didn’t know you had or ignored in hopes that it would go away.
 (Hint: it won’t.)